arangodb/docs/3.10/use-cases.md

 ## ArangoDB as a Document Database

-ArangoDB lets you store documents in the sense of JSON objects.
+ArangoDB lets you store documents as JSON objects.

 ```json
 {